Supersaturation and stability for forbidden subposet problems: Concluding remarks

 The exact value of $La(n,P)$ is known for very few posets $P$.
-There is a general conjecture that $La(n,P)/\binom{n}{\lfloor n/2 \rfloor}$ tends to an integer $e(P)$, where the value of $e(P)$ is defined to be the largest integer such that a family from $\Sigma^*(n,e(P))$ is $P$-free.
+There is a general conjecture \cite{GL,GrL} that $La(n,P)/\binom{n}{\lfloor n/2 \rfloor}$ tends to an integer $e(P)$, where the value of $e(P)$ is defined to be the largest integer such that a family from $\Sigma^*(n,e(P))$ is $P$-free.
 One of the nicest results in the area was proved by Bukh \cite{B} and states that this conjecture is true for posets $T$ of which the \textit{Hasse diagram} is a tree (the Hasse diagram of a poset $P$ is the directed graph of which the vertices are elements of $P$ and $p$ and $q$ are joined by an edge directed towards $q$ if $p$ preceeds $q$, i.e. $p<_P q$ and there does not exist $z\in P$ with $p<_P z <_P q$).
-As the exact value of $La(n,T)$ is not known even for tree posets $T$, it is not easy to formulate a conjecture on the minimum number of copies of $T$ in a family of size $La(n,T)+E$, but maybe the following structural statement can have a not very complicated proof.
+Bukh's result was extended by Boehnlein and Jiang \cite{BJ} to \textit{induced} $T$-free families, i.e. families $\cF$ for which there does not exist an injection $i:T \rightarrow \cF$ with $t_1\le_T t_2$ if and only if $i(t_1) \subseteq i(t_2)$.
+Forbidden induced subposet results are very rare.
+Boehlein and Jiang's theorem suggests that tree posets are easier to handle than general posets.
+As the exact value of $La(n,T)$ is not known even for tree posets $T$, it is not easy to formulate a conjecture on the minimum number of copies of $T$ in a family of size $La(n,T)+E$, but maybe the following structural statement can have a pushing-to-the-middle proof that is not very complicated.

 \begin{conjecture} Let $T$ be a poset of which the Hasse diagram is a tree.
 Then there exists a constant $c=c(T)$ with $0<c\le 1$ such that if $E \le c\binom{n}{\lfloor n/2\rfloor}$, then there exists a family $\cF\subseteq 2^{[n]}$ that minimizes the number of copies of $T$ over families of size $La(n,T)+E$ and contains sets only of $e(T)+1$ different sizes and the set sizes are consecutive integers. \end{conjecture}